TwinsRomanceJulyReverie/Discord-Bots/README.md

 # Discord-Bots
-A repository containing the source code for the discord bots.
+This repository contains the source code for the bots used in the official [Yosuga no Sora](https://discord.gg/yosuga-no-sora) discord server.